Great Lakes Technical Wreck Diving Trip

 - Most of the wrecks are 7-12 miles from the marina taking only 30-40min at most to get to.

-- 7 nights lodging on the beautiful Grand Lake.
-Based on double occupancy. (check in on June 30th, check out July 7th or check in July 7th out on July14th)
+- 7 nights lodging on the Lake, based on double occupancy. (check in July 4th, check out July 11th)

 - 5 days of wreck diving – 2 tech dives a day (160-200ft / 48-60 meters)